- Arts and Design»

 - PMC Sterling

-Sterling silver clay also can be prepared by mixing Art Clay Silver and Art Clay Copper clays or mixing from PMC3 and PMC Pro following the recipes developed by Lisa Cain, Director of the Mid Cornwall School of Jewellery
+- Sterling silver clay also can be prepared by mixing Art Clay Silver and Art Clay Copper following the recipe developed by Lisa Cain, Director of the Mid Cornwall School of Jewellery

-- Prepared by thoroughly blending equal parts by weight of sterling silver clay (PMC Sterling or a mixture of copper and fine silver clays, see above) and PMC3.
-Not manufactured commercially.
+- Can also be prepared by thoroughly blending equal parts by weight of sterling silver clay and fine silver clay.

 .900 silver clay (AKA coin silver):